ymz-ncnk/musgo/README.md

 func FooValidator(foo *Foo) error {...} // validators for custom types receive
 // a pointer as argument

-// Simple Validator for the alias field. type Ror []string
+// Validator for the alias field. type Ror []string

 type Pac struct {